GustavoNazarioPerez/nazario.sh/content/posts/oops-i-did-it-again.md

 - I thought of adding search functionality to have the ability to look back on previous posts but searching the files on my computer is easy enough [^1].
 - I'll probably get a little logo for the tab bar
-- I NEED to add contect info.
+- I NEED to add contact info.
 How else will strangers be able to reach me?

 ---